Jaime Garzón: Career

-Peace activist
+As a peace activist

-On March 23, 1998, 200 FARC guerrillas kidnapped 32 people on the Villavicencio – Bogotá road.
+On 23 March 1998, 200 FARC guerrillas kidnapped 32 people on the Villavicencio – Bogotá road.
 Among the hostages were four US citizens and an Italian.

-On March 27 a commission, with the authorization of anti-kidnapping czar José Alfredo Escobar and led by Garzón, allowed the release of nine of the hostages.
+On 27 March a commission, with the authorization of anti-kidnapping czar José Alfredo Escobar and led by Garzón, allowed the release of nine of the hostages.

-On May 6, 1998, General Jorge Enrique Mora Rangel, commander of the Colombian Army, publicly asked Escobar to investigate Garzón for his participation in the release of the hostages.
-On June 4, Escobar, defended the role of Garzón in the release of the hostages as a humanitarian mission.
+On 6 May 1998, General Jorge Enrique Mora Rangel, commander of the Colombian Army, publicly asked Escobar to investigate Garzón for his participation in the release of the hostages.
+On 4 June, Escobar, defended the role of Garzón in the release of the hostages as a humanitarian mission.
 Garzón tried to have an appointment with General Mora Rangel, but he was not accepted.
 The journalist sent a telegram to the military where he said: "General, do not look for enemies among the Colombians that risk their life everyday to build a proud nation as I want and as you are fighting for."

-In May 1999 Garzón said in a cocktail party in front of some personalities, among them the US Ambassador, that General Mora was accusing him of being a collaborator of the FARC.
+In May 1999 Garzón said in a cocktail party in front of some personalities, among them the US Ambassador, that General Mora "was accusing him of being a collaborator of the FARC".

-On May 25, 1999, Senator Piedad Córdoba was kidnapped by the paramilitary group of Carlos Castaño, and she was accused by him of being a collaborator of the guerrilla.
+On 25 May 1999, Senator Piedad Córdoba was kidnapped by the paramilitary group of Carlos Castaño, and she was accused by him of being a "collaborator of the guerrilla".
 According to Senator Córdoba, Castaño also mentioned Garzón.
 Once she was released, she met the journalist and warned him of the danger.

 The participation in the process of the FARC's hostage releases and the intention to promote a dialogue of peace brought him many threats, but the most noticeable were those from Castaño.